tjcsl/ion/_sources/developing/styleguide.rst.txt

 What is enforced in the build
 =============================

-At the time of this writing, the Travis build runs the following commands:
+At the time of this writing, the GitHub Actions build runs the following commands:

 .. code-block:: sh